Does your Aloe plant has no roots?

 The potting mix should be mixed well together before the propagation takes place.

-Note: If the Perlite is not available, you can also make use of Vermiculite in your soil mix.
+Note: If the perlite is unavailable, you can use vermiculite in your soil mix.

 Step 2: Propagation By Cutting

 This method is used for the purpose of regrowing an older plant.

 This propagation method does not always work as the cut part might have remaining moisture that can lead to the rotting of the plant.
 The harvested leaf also might not be able to grow roots, but this method is definitely worth a try.